Timothy and Lucretia Jones Warner Homestead: Description

 Although at one time a number of structures were located on the Warner Homestead, the only remaining original structure is the 1855 farmhouse.
 The house is a Greek Revival Upright and Wing structure, consisting of a two-story gable front upright along with a single story lateral wing on a foundation of mortared fieldstone.
 An architrave and frieze topped with cornice runs around all sides.
 The house is clad with lapped siding terminating in cornerboards.
 The main door is located in the center of the gable-front section, and is flanked with piers and topped with an entablature.
 A recessed porch runs across the front of the wing, between the upright section and a projecting room at the opposite end.
 A second recessed porch is located in the rear.

 The relocated Hicks schoolhouse also stands on the property.
-It is an 1849 schoolhouse which originally was located at the corner of M-36 and Farley Roar near Pinckney, Michigan.
+It is an 1849 schoolhouse which originally was located at the corner of M-36 and Farley Road near Pinckney, Michigan.
 It is a wood-framed Greek Revival one-room schoolhouse.
 The school served students in its original location until 1972, and was moved to the current location in 2016.